Seyed-A/Debian-Install-to-ArchCraft-themed-install/README.md

 > This will download and execute the installer in one step.
 You will be prompted to select which components to install.

+> Note: These commands always fetch and run the current version of the script from GitHub.
+> If you have already run the latest version, you **do not need to run it again** unless there is a new update in the repository.

 ---

 ## Full Installation Tutorial (via Git Clone)